oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 **Description:**
-Specific instance of Workflow, contains state of workflow - data as instance of WorkflowData, temporary storage of result of last applied transition actions as instance of WorkflowResult, current step name, list of related entities as list of WorkflowBindEntity entities, log of all applied transitions as list of WorkflowTransitionRecord entities.
+Specific instance of Workflow, contains state of workflow - data as instance of WorkflowData, temporary storage of result of last applied transition actions as instance of WorkflowResult, current step name, name of WorkflowDefinition, has reference to related Workflow Definition, Transition Records and Entity, list of ACL identities for related entities, log of all applied transitions as list of WorkflowTransitionRecord entities, contains serialized data of WorkflowItem, available instance of WorkflowAwareSerializer and serialize format parameter.

+**Methods:**
+* **addTransitionRecord(WorkflowTransitionRecord)** - add transition to transitions array;
+* **addEntityAcl(WorkflowEntityAclIdentity)** - add ACL identity to array of workflow entity ACL identities;
+* **removeEntityAcl(WorkflowEntityAclIdentity)** - remove ACL identity from array of workflow entity ACL identities;
+* **hasAclIdentityByAttribute(attributeStep)** - check is there attribute step has ACL rules identities for related entity;
+* **getAclIdentityByAttributeStep(attributeStep)** - returns ACL identities for related entity by attribute step if any;

 Workflow Item Repository
 ------------------------